Partnership Ref.: |

 2) To regularly run inspired hope building workshops/conferences built around the bringing of healing to the traumatized due to the fact that all refugees are traumatized in one way or another.

-The project will initially train 30 pastors representing different refugee communities and camps in Uganda.
-Thomas and Joyce would like to get these church leaders together in a place away from the resettlement camps and spend five days helping and encouraging them.
+The project will seek to train pastors representing different refugee communities and camps in Uganda.
+Thomas and Joyce will get these church leaders together in a place away from the resettlement camps and spend several days helping and encouraging them.
+The pastors themselves need strategies for their own personal trauma resilience and healing.

-The pastors/trainees will in turn reach the refugee communities through locally organized seminars addressing trauma and healing.
-Counsellors will also liaise with local community leaders to identify victims of trauma who manifest symptoms of trauma and give them the necessary counsel.
+The pastors/trainees will in turn reach out to the refugee communities through locally organized seminars addressing trauma and healing.
+They work with local community leaders to identify victims of trauma who manifest symptoms of trauma and give them the necessary counsel.
 Trainers/counsellors will be provided with training materials including a bible each.